solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ![][38]

-    > **Note:** It is possible to alternative commands in the App
+    > **Note:** It is possible to execute alternative commands in the
-    > Service SSL terminal to create the database.
-See the alternative
+    > App Service SSL terminal to create the database.
+See the
-    > commands below.
+    > alternative commands below.

     Alternative commands: